The Origin of the 300 km s$^{-1}$ Stream Near Segue 1: Tidal Disruption History

 The panels in Figure~\ref{fig:galpyfits} compare the modeled orbit with the observed properties of the stream.
 In Figure~\ref{fig:galpyfits}a, the position of the modeled orbit is consistent with the location of the 300S members.
 The orbit also does not pass close to the position of 2M11081786+1018043, corroborating our decision in Section~\ref{sec:apogee_members} that the star is not a likely 300S member.
 In Figure~\ref{fig:galpyfits}b and \ref{fig:galpyfits}c, the modeled orbit is consistent with the heliocentric velocity and distance along the stream track.
 Although the orbit deviates slightly from the trace of the stream as seen in B16, it is still reasonable to use it to infer general features of the stream's kinematic history.

 Figure \ref{fig:time_dist} shows the distance of the stream away from the Galactic Center as a function of time, suggesting that the progenitor of 300S passed perigalacticon only $\sim$~70~Myr ago.
-At its closest approach, the progenitor was $\sim4.5$~kpc from the Galactic Center, and thus must have experienced powerful tidal forces.
-If this interpretation is correct, then 300S may be the most recently disrupted system currently known.
+At its closest approach, the progenitor was $\sim$4.1~kpc from the Galactic Center, and thus must have experienced powerful tidal forces.

-Figure \ref{fig:galactocentric} shows the modeled orbit projected onto various Cartesian planes centered on the Galactic Center.
-The orbit of 300S does not resemble that of the Sagittarius dwarf spheroidal galaxy \citep{law2010sagittarius}, supporting previous suggestions that 300S is unlikely to be kinematically associated with the Sagittarius stream (G09, S11, B16).
+Figure \ref{fig:galactocentric} shows the modeled orbit projected onto various Cartesian planes centered on the Galactic Center, compared to the orbit of the Sagittarius dwarf spheroidal galaxy (bottom row, observed data from \citep{sgrobserved}) and to that of the Virgo Overdensity \citep[VOD; observed parameters from][]{carlin2012vod}.
+The orbit of 300S does not resemble that of Sgr \citep[also see][]{law2010sagittarius}, supporting previous suggestions that 300S is unlikely to be kinematically associated with the Sagittarius stream (G09, S11, B16).
 If the two are related, the 300S progenitor must have been stripped from Sgr long ago.
-The orbit of the stream is perpendicular to the proper motion of Segue~1 \citep{fritz2017orbit}, ruling out any association with that galaxy as well.
+However, the orbit of VOD appears to pass close to 300S, supporting \citet{carlin2012vod}'s suggestion that the two substructures could share a common origin.
+Finally, the orbit of the stream is perpendicular to the proper motion of Segue~1 \citep{fritz2017orbit}, ruling out any association with that galaxy.